 Sign up at various websites to receive email promotions, notifications of sales, or reductions for your desired city pair.
 This search will give you a pattern of prices for comparison.

 Sign yourself up into the frequent flyer programs of various airlines.
 Members receive email promotions and notifications of special sales.
-Another way to learn in quick-time about special offers is to ‘follow’ airlines and travel companies on Twitter.
-And, follow Clark on Twitter @Clark_Travel and Clark Smart Travel Deals on Facebook.
+Another way to learn in quick-time about special offers is to follow airlines and travel companies on Twitter.
+You can also follow Clark on Facebook and sign up for Clark’s newsletters.